 Gene and Jean Bay

 Having a plan for the future is important, no matter your age.
 A will makes your wishes known and provides your loved ones with peace of mind.

-Making a charitable bequest has several benefits:
+Making a charitable bequest to CCSA has many benefits

 - A bequest costs nothing now, yet gives you the satisfaction of knowing you have provided for CCSA in the future.

 - You retain control and use of your assets during your lifetime.